mit-plv/riscv-semantics/exceptions.md

 happens (`rs2` isn't changed), but everything in block 1 already happened.

-We believe this should be relatively straightforward to implement by constructing a 'phony' instance of `RiscvMachine`, but haven't found it necessary yet.
+We believe this should be relatively straightforward to implement by constructing a "phony" instance of `RiscvMachine`, but we haven't found it necessary yet.